pedroafreitas/pontosNaWeb/Catalog/notes.md

 How do we validate DTOs?

-então: a gente cria o model
+So: create the model

-depois vai fazendo: repo, add na interface, dto, controller
+then we keep doig this: repo, add the interface, dto, controller

 This is only my studyng repo.
 I do not own this content.